carlomatik/ProgrammierBar/README.md

 6th Dec: every guest with recently cleaned boots gets a shot on the house

 c2:
+Welcome to our gallery!
+Here you can get an idea about our different events and its attendees.
+Whether karaoke, beerpong-competition or hackathon, there is something for everyone, as you can see.
 Recently taken photos:
 ![Sample1, EventXY](Images/GalleryEventXY_Sample1.png)
 ![Sample2, EventXY](Images/GalleryEventXY_Sample2.png)